metatensor/metatrain/docs/src/getting-started/advanced_base_config.rst

     ``random``, ``torch`` and ``torch.cuda`` (if available) to the same value ``seed``.
     If ``seed`` is not the initial seed will be set to a random number.
 This initial seed will be reported in the output folder
-:param wandb: If you want to use Weights and Biases (wandb) for logging, create new
+:param wandb: If you want to use Weights and Biases (wandb) for logging, create a new
     section with this name.
 The parameters of section are the same as of the `wandb.init
     <https://docs.wandb.ai/ref/python/init/>`_ method.